How to make Healthy Ezekiel Bread at Home

 Ezekiel Flour

-After making the Ezekiel mix you will grind it in a grain mill to make the whole grain flour.
+After making the Ezekiel mix you will grind it in a Grain Mill to make the whole grain flour.
 Only mill as much as you need for the recipe and store the rest in an airtight container.

 Ezekiel flour has a wonderful flavor.
 It’s nutty and earthy with a touch of sweetness.